DeepSourceCorp/globstar/README.md

 # .globstar/no_debugger.yml
 language: js
 name: js_no_debugger
-message: Remove the "debugger statement" before committing your code
+message: Remove debugger statements before committing your code

 # Capture name must be the same as the checker's `name` field.
 # Nested captures are allowed to have arbitrary names